CoFH/cofh.github.io/docs/thermal-expansion/machines/pulverizer/index.md

 A pulverizer can automatically transfer items out of any sides that directly correspond to one of its output slots.
 This is called auto-output.
-It can also transfer itemss from adjacent inventories into any sides that directly correspond to its input slot.
+It can also transfer items from adjacent inventories into any sides that directly correspond to its input slot.
 This is called auto-input.
 Auto-output and auto-input occur whenever the machine finishes processing an item, or every 32 ticks (1.6 seconds) if the machine is inactive.

 Which sides correspond to which slots/tanks and whether auto-output and auto-input are enabled can be configured using the Configuration tab in the